Physical symptoms of anxiety and tension can include a clenched jaw, a tight chest, shallow breathing, and aching joints.

 When you meditate, you focus your attention on a simple phrase, word, or object.
-When your mind wanders, you acknowledge this before you turn your attention back to your mantra.
-The objective is to learn to concentrate your mind.
+If (or rather when!) your thoughts wander, acknowledge this, without getting caught up in the thoughts, before you turn your attention back to your mantra.

-Now just observe your breathing.
+Now just observe your breathing as you walk along.
 Check-in and pay attention to its flow, its presence, its aliveness.
 Are you breathing through your mouth or your nose?
 Can you feel the breath flowing through your body?
 Does it feel shallow or deep?

 Turn your attention inwards.

 Gently begin counting one, two, as you breathe in slowly, and then one, two, as you breathe out softly and slowly.
 Continue doing this and find your rhythm.
 You will naturally feel your legs moving along in time to this rhythm.
 Picture the one and the two as you walk and breathe.
-Give the one and two a colour, a size.
-Do you see them as numbers or words?
+Give the numbers a colour, a size.

-Check into your shoulders, are they still down?
+Notice your shoulders, are they still down?
 How about your jaw, is it unclenched?
-Is your forehead creased or are you relaxing the muscles around your eyes and forehead?
+Is your forehead creased in a frown or are you relaxing the muscles around your eyes and forehead?
 Relax your hands and arms let them swing.
 This is your meditation on the move!

 If your mind wanders, just come back to your slow and steady one, two, and breathing.
 Continue focusing on your breath, your steps, your numbers.